NPR's newsroom shrinks through buyouts and layoffs

 "The extraordinary generosity of donors across the nation has really mitigated some of the hardest impacts of the loss of federal funding," Maher said last week in announcing the layoffs.
 "I am relieved that that is the case.
 And now it is our responsibility to ensure that we take that gift that they have given us and use this time to get to a place where we are sustainable for the future."

-"People love science," NPR Science Correspondent Nell Greenfieldboyce, who was laid off Wednesday, says in an interview for this story.
-"It's such a break from the political and economic and often grim news to have something more inspiring and curiosity-driven.
+"People love science," NPR Science Correspondent Nell Greenfieldboyce, who was laid off Wednesday, said in an interview for this story.
+"It's such a break from the political and economic and often grim news to have something more inspiring and curiosity driven.
 I thought it was a great blessing to have the opportunity to give that to people."

 Greenfieldboyce has been reporting for NPR since 2005.
-She says she is philosophical about her own departure as the threat of layoffs has loomed over her three decades in journalism.
+She said she is philosophical about her own departure as the threat of layoffs has loomed over her three decades in journalism.

 "NPR has a great science team.
 I hope they keep continuing that.
-And emphasizing that," Greenfieldboyce says.
-"They have a plan and I think Tommy [Evans] has got good instincts.
+And emphasizing that," Greenfieldboyce said.
+"They have a plan, and I think Tommy [Evans] has got good instincts.
 He's obviously a good news person.

 "That's the news business."